sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 [Case by so99hero](https://www.thingiverse.com/thing:7127557)

-[Case (remixed by me)](https://www.thingiverse.com/thing:7182655) that also includes a variant that can be hung to any OW module handle.
+[Case (remixed by me)](https://www.thingiverse.com/thing:7182655) that also includes a variant that can be hung to any OW module handle and an additional model that allows you to retrofit an existing case with the detachable hanger.

 What’s different?